VillegasCode/Ball-Bounces/README.md

-# GameProject-1
+# Ball Bounces
-I'll create a game of collision
-This is a test of sync between GitHub and GIT
+It's a ball that bounces with edges of our browser This is a test of sync between GitHub and GIT